March 31, 2013 (Updated: October 3, 2023)

 Show them a group of their friends that like your content or product.
 The Facebook API enables you to manage this type of targeting for logged in visitors.

 Urgency is key.
-You need to make sure the reader feels that waiting another minute is a bad decision.
+You need to make sure the reader feels that FOMO if they wait another minute to act.

 People are not looking to be sold to when they read content, so having a site that looks like it is trying to sell from the get go is not going to grab their attention as easily.
 You want to grab their attention and move them into a conversion.